mestieri/mestieri.github.io/index.md

 Heterogeneous Trade Costs and Wage Inequality: A Model of Two Globalizations, with Sergi Basco, Journal of International Economics, March 2013, vol. 89(2), pp. 393-406.

 ## Work in Progress

+Structural Change in Innovation, with Danial Lashkari and Diego Comin.

+What Goods do Countries Trade?, with Danial Lashkari.

+The Heterogeneous Effects of Trade across Occupations: A Simple Test of the Stolper-Samuelson Theorem, with Sergi Basco, Maxime Liegey and Gabriel Smagghue.

+The Stable Transformation Path, with Francisco Buera, Joseph Kaboski and Daniel O'Connor.

+Cities and Technology Cycles, with Enrico Berkes and Ruben Gaetani.

+Global Innovation and Productivity: Evidence from 100 years of World Patent Data, with Enrico Berkes and Kristina Manysheva.

+Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.

 ## Teaching Materials

+Northwestern PhD 460 sequence on Economic Growth and International Trade is on Canvas.

+Guest Lecture on Structural Change and Nonhomothetic CES at U Chicago Ec 376

+Sample Code to Estimate Nonhomothetic CES on Synthetic Data

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for